The waterfront at Cairns

-One of the fun things to do in Cairns is to take a ride up into the tablelands on a cable car, and come back down again on a vintage train after you’ve pottered around at the quaint little town of Kuranda. (or vice versa – here’s all the info) Kuranda is one of those very touristy places, with cafes and restaurants, and markets filled with didgeridoos, T shirts, postcards, artwork, tea towels, stuffed kangaroos… you get the picture.
+One of the fun things to do in Cairns is to take a ride up into the tablelands on a the historic railway, and come back down again on a Skyrail cable car after you’ve pottered around at the quaint little town of Kuranda. (or vice versa – here’s all the info) Kuranda is one of those very touristy places, with cafes and restaurants, and markets filled with didgeridoos, T shirts, postcards, artwork, tea towels, stuffed kangaroos… you get the picture.
 But it also has some other attractions, such as a bird sanctuary, a butterfly house, and a wildlife exhibition where you can get your picture taken holding a koala (for a price, of course).
 Here’s the Kuranda website.

-After we’d pottered around the markets for a while, we headed for the bird sanctuary, a large, free-fly aviary with an assortment of native and exotic birds, many of them very friendly, especially if you brought in food (sold by the sanctuary).
+After we reached Kuranda we pottered around the markets for a while, then Sue and I headed for the bird sanctuary, a large, free-fly aviary with an assortment of native and exotic birds, many of them very friendly, especially if you brought in food (sold by the sanctuary).
 We were warned before we went in that the birds would be attracted to jewellery, buttons on caps and the like.
-It’s true… it’s true.
-One parrot immediately landed on Col’s baseball cap and pulled off the button at the top.
-One bird landed on Pete’s shoulder, and several other people had birds sitting on their arms or shoulders.

 Here’s a selection of pictures.

 After the bird park Sue and I wandered through the butterfly house.
 The enclosure is warm and very humid, the setting a beautiful tropical garden surrounding several pools.
 It was worth the admission just to enjoy the garden.
 Butterflies flittered around, sometimes settling on a leaf or a person, sometimes performing graceful duets in the air.

 I’m pretty sure that’s a Cairns bird wing, largest butterfly in Australia